nuts-foundation/nuts-auth/docs/pages/implementation/nuts-auth.rst

 Nuts OAuth implementation manual
 ################################

 The Nuts OAuth flow is designed to get an access token from the custodian.
 The authorization server of the custodian will issue an access token if a valid bearer token with a valid signed contract is presented.
 The Nuts RFCs specify which means can be used to sign the contract. `RFC002 <https://nuts-foundation.gitbook.io/drafts/rfc/rfc002-authentication-token>`_ and `RFC003 <https://nuts-foundation.gitbook.io/drafts/rfc/rfc003-oauth2-authorization>`_ specify the supported means and the OAuth flow.
+The access token is required to retrieve any form of data by an actor from a custodian.
+This makes sure the custodian gets the right metadata (eg: user name, patient context, etc).
+This metadata is used for role-based access control and logging.

 The Nuts OAuth flow consists of 4 steps: